 How Much Zinc Do We Need?

 The Recommended Dietary Allowance (RDA) is an average daily level of intake sufficient to meet the nutrients requirements of nearly all (97-98%) healthy individuals.
-Adult males require 11mg per day, females require 8mg per day.
-Pregnant women need 11mg per day, and these levels are increased to 12mg during lactation.
+Current recommendations are:

 Here is a list of some foods containing the highest density of Zinc per 100 calories.